ashermancinelli/ashermancinelli.github.io/src/csblog/2026/Orality-and-Literacy/2025-12-28-Literacy-and-Code.md

 study of the capability of a language's syntax to affect the thought process of its users.

-APL's dictionary is comprised of glyphs instead of English words.
+APL's dictionary is comprised of glyphs glyphs that provide visual hints to their function instead of English words.
-These glyphs often give the programmer some visual clue as to what operation it represents.
-The glyphs for rounding floating-point numbers are perhaps the most straightforward
-examples:

 ```
       ⌈0.5